Tiloup9291/aarch64-none-elf-cross-compiler/README.md

 ## 4. ISL
 Change directory to the root extracted folder of ISL.
 ISL probably need you to run his autogen script : `./autogen.sh`<br>
 Additionnaly, i had to add a flag (LT_INIT) in the configure.ac script initialization section.<br>
+It is possible you have to run `aclocal && autoconf && automake --add-missing`<br>
 Change directory to the build directory of your ISL.<br>
 My configuration was : `../configure -disable-maintainer-mode --disable-shared --prefix=~/cross-compiler/host-tools --with-gmp-prefix=~/cross-compiler/host-tools`<br>
 Than build : `make -j$(nproc) && make install && make distclean && rm -rf config.cache`<br>